BOBur3k/Unsupervised-Music-Recommendation-Algorithm/README.md

 </p>

 ## Project Overview
-This project focuses on the development of an audio recommendation algorithm using unsupervised learning techniques.
+This project focuses on the development of an audio recommendation algorithm using unsupervised learning model called K-means.
 The dataset comprises songs spanning from 1950 to 2019, featuring various lyrical features and metadata.
 The goal is to create a machine learning pipeline that clusters songs based on their lyrical content and other features, allowing for personalized song recommendations.

 The project is structured into the following phases: